top of page

 In today’s rapidly evolving design and construction landscape, sustainability is no longer just a trend—it’s a necessity.
 The built environment significantly impacts our planet, with the construction industry accounting for nearly 39% of global carbon emissions.
 This staggering statistic highlights the urgent need for sustainable design and construction practices to mitigate climate change, reduce waste, and ensure a healthier future for generations to come.

-At Jessica Lightbody Design in Surrey, sustainability is at the heart of every project we undertake.
+At Jessica Lightbody Design in Jersey, sustainability is at the heart of every project we undertake.
 From refurbishing historic listed buildings to designing contemporary extensions, we carefully consider the environmental impact of materials, energy consumption, and construction methods.
 Our goal is to balance timeless elegance with responsible design, ensuring that every space we create is as eco-friendly as it is beautiful.

 The Environmental Impact of the Design and Build Industry